tonfactory/tons-docs/docs/keystore.md

 tons keystore new myNewYubiKeystore --keystore-type yubikey --pin MY_SECRET
 ```

-Other commands are the same as for simple password yubikey.
+Other commands are the same as for simple password keystore.
 But instead of --password you should use --pin option.